Eynnzerr/h264_qpblock/readme.md

 ### Other words
 - You can disable log output by setting log level in function `main`.
+- Note that because of the rate control of x264, the qp settings are not 100% accurate, but the overall effect is good.
 - This is my first time learning and trying C++.
 Forgive me for any unreasonable code if I've made ;)